English

 Reading

 We are fortunate to have volunteers from the local community who come in and listen to our children read.
-Staff identify vulnerable groups and individuals who need additional support in reading by recognising them as priority readers.
-We also have a reading star scheme where older children in the school (Year 5/6) support younger children with their reading by spending time every morning listening to these children read.
-This has been great for encouraging the younger children and they really enjoy spending time reading with their older peers.
+Each class has more than 1 reading volunteer.
+We also have a reading star system where older children in the school (Year 5/6) support younger children with their reading by spending time listening to these children read on a daily basis.

-Children are encouraged to read at home at least five times per week.
-Parents are encouraged to write comments to create a log of their progress and children are rewarded for each read that is logged in their book.
+Children are encouraged to read at home.
+Parents are asked to write comments to create a log of their progress.
 Children across the school also complete a reading challenge called ‘rainbow reading’ where they work through bookmarks until they’ve completed a rainbow of reading.
+This accumulates in a special certificate given out in assembly.
 In Owl Class raffle tickets are used to promote regular reading.

 Poetry

-Our library now has a dedicated poetry section!
-All classes are striving to place more emphasis on poetry and include this in their weekly learning.
+Our library has a dedicated poetry section!
+All classes are striving to place more emphasis on poetry and include this in their class planning.
+There is a poetry club that runs for children at lunchtime.
 Sparrow Class are learning to recite poems each week and perform these to an audience!
 We hope to share some in assembly!
 Please follow this link to hear some wonderful poetry read by wonderful authors! https://childrens.poetryarchive.org/

 Writing